Scotland 7 Summits

 • 1 x Woollen Hat

-• 2 x Gloves (one spare dry pair)
+• 2 x Pairs of gloves (one spare dry pair)

 • 2 x Hiking trousers (no jeans/cotton)